MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/websites.md

 Websites are created when you create a new portal.
 However, advanced website management can be performed from the Portal Management app.

 > [!WARNING]
-> When deleting a website record, the portal entities related to the website (web pages, web files, etc.) will also be deleted.
-This is generally the desired behavior, as it means an entire website and all its related data can be removed from a organization in a single operation.
+> When you delete a website record, data related to the website record in portal metadata entities, such as webpages and web links, is also deleted.
+This is generally the desired behavior, as it means an entire website and all its related data can be removed from an organization in a single operation.

 1. Open the [Portal Management app](configure-portal.md).